Botox for Crows Feet

 Is Botox good for crow’s feet?

-Botox is considered to be the gold standard treatment when it comes to eliminating the appearance of dynamic fine lines and wrinkles, including the crow’s feet.
-Botox treatment has skyrocketed in popularity since being approved by the FDA for cosmetic purposes and is currently the number one non-invasive cosmetic procedure in the United States.
-Botox injections are safe, quick, painless, and produce consistently phenomenal cosmetic results without any recovery time involved.
-Patients can achieve pan-facial rejuvenation by opting to combine their Botox injections with other non-invasive cosmetic treatments such as lasers, chemical peels, microneedling, and dermal fillers, among others.
-If you are interested in Botox treatment for eye rejuvenation, Dr. Michele Green in New York City is here to help.
+Botox is considered the gold standard treatment for eliminating the appearance of dynamic fine lines and wrinkles, including the crow’s feet.
+Botox treatment has skyrocketed in popularity since being FDA-approved for cosmetic rejuvenation and is currently the number one noninvasive cosmetic procedure in the United States.
+Botox injections are safe, quick, and painless, producing consistently stunning cosmetic results without downtime.
+Patients can achieve pan-facial rejuvenation by combining their Botox injections with noninvasive cosmetic treatments such as lasers, chemical peels, Microneedling, and dermal fillers.
+Whether you’re interested in Botox treatment for reducing existing fine lines or keeping them from forming in the first place with preventative Botox, Dr. Michele Green in New York City is here to help.